Randy Toler: Activism

 Toler has been described as an "anti-nuclear" activist.
 In 1987, he attempted to recall Rolling Meadows mayor William Ahrens, but was denounced by many local politicians as an extremist.
 That same year he organized a protest against Amerika, a television series.

 In the early 2000s, Toler and his faction of the Green Party led opposition to an Illinois toll law.

 Lawsuits

 Toler sued the Newport Beach police chief in 1983 for $700 due to a high police presence outside of a Green Party fundraiser.
 A spokesman for the police department denied any intention to monitor the group, instead citing concerns that alcohol would be served to minors at the event.
 The lawsuit was dismissed by a judge.

-In 1986, he sued a LaRouche movement-affiliated newspaper for $4 million dollars due to slanderous statements made about the Green Party and their policy positions on drug legalization.
+In 1986, he sued a LaRouche movement-affiliated newspaper for $4 million due to slanderous statements made about the Green Party and their policy positions on drug legalization.

 Electoral history

 1984 congressional campaign

 Toler declared his candidacy for California's 43rd congressional district on January 14, 1984 as a Democrat, having initially wanted to run against William Dannemeyer in the 39th district.
 Toler lost the primary.